Different types of mortgages

 When your mortgage deal ends you have two choices:

-A. Do nothing and you could automatically move onto your lender’s Standard Variable Rate (known as SVR).
-This default rate will usually be higher than mortgage rates on new deals and will cost you more.
-With some deals you may automatically move to another product while others may mature into a tracker product.
-Make sure you know what to expect when your mortgage deal ends so you can make the right decision for you.
+You’ll usually switch to your lender’s Standard Variable Rate (SVR).
+This rate is often higher than current mortgage rates, which means it’ll cost you more.
+Some deals may automatically transfer you to another product, while others may change to a tracker product.
+Know what to expect when your mortgage deal ends.
+This way, you can make the right choice.

-B. Switch to a new mortgage deal from your current or new lender – moving to a new deal with another lender is called remortgaging, and moving to a new deal with your current lender is called a product transfer or product switch.
+Changing to a new deal with a different lender is called remortgaging.
+If you switch to a new deal with your current lender, it’s called a product transfer or product switch.

 Choosing a mortgage

-When comparing mortgages, it’s important that you look at those you can get, as not all borrowers are eligible for all mortgages.
+When comparing mortgages, it’s important that you look at those you can get.
+You may not be eligible for all mortgages.

 If you see a best buy mortgage that looks too good to be true, check the small print.
 It might require a large deposit, come with high fees or have strict lending criteria.